Lie-orthogonal operators

 Each ideal~$I_\lambda$, where $\lambda\ne\pm 1$, is solvable and hence is contained in the radical~$R$ of the algebra~$L$.
 Therefore, only the ideals $I_1$ and~$I_{-1}$ may have nonzero intersections with a Levi factor of~$L$.
 Due to the involution $J\to -J$ on the set of Lie-orthogonal operators, it suffices to study the ideal~$I_1$.

 The intersections of the radical~$R$ and a Levi factor~$S$ of the algebra~$L$ with~$I_1$ are the radical~$R_1$ and a Levi factor~$S_1$ of~$I_1$, respectively, see, e.g., Corollary~4 from~\cite{Bourbaki1975}.
 Note that $S=S_1\oplus S_{-1}$, where $S_{-1}=S\cap I_{-1}$.
 Lemma~\ref{LemmaOnInvarienceOfRad} implies that the radical~$R_1$ is invariant with respect to the operator~$J$ and hence with respect to the restriction of~$J$ on~$I_1$, too.
 The factor-algebra of the ideal~$I_1$ with respect to its radical~$R_1$ is isomorphic to the subalgebra~$S_1$ and is obviously semi-simple.
-As the radical~$R_1$ is invariant with respect to~$J$, the factorization of the restriction~$J_1$ of the operator~$J$ on~$I_1$ with respect to~$R_1$ gives the well-defined operator~$J_1/R_1$ on the factor-algebra $I_1/R_1$ with the single eigenvalue that is equal to~1.
-In view of Theorem~\ref{TheoremOnLieOrtOpsOfSemisimpleAlg}, the factorized operator~$J_1/R_1$ is identical.
+As the radical~$R_1$ is invariant with respect to~$J$, the factorization of the restriction~$J_1$ of the operator~$J$ on~$I_1$ with respect to~$R_1$ gives the well-defined operator~$J_1/R_1$ on the factor-algebra $I_1/R_1$ with a single eigenvalue equal to~1.
+In view of Theorem~\ref{TheoremOnLieOrtOpsOfSemisimpleAlg}, the factorized operator~$J_1/R_1$ acts identically.
 Therefore, the image of the operator~$J_1-\Id_{I_1}$ is contained in~$R_1$, and this operator is nilpotent by the definition of~$I_1$ up to the equivalence relation.
 We sum up the obtained result as the following assertion:

-\begin{proposition} Let $J$ be a Lie-orthogonal operator on a finite-dimensional Lie algebra~$L$ and $I_1$ be an ideal that corresponds to the eigenvalue~1.
+\begin{proposition} Let $J$ be a Lie-orthogonal operator on a finite-dimensional Lie algebra~$L$ with the eigenvalue $\lambda=1$ and $I_1$ be the ideal corresponding to this eigenvalue.
 Then the restriction~$J_1$ of the operator~$J$ on the ideal~$I_1$ can be represented, up to equivalence of Lie-orthogonal operators on~$I_1$, in the form $J_1=\Id_{I_1}+N$, where $N$ is a nilpotent operator on~$I_1$ and the image of~$N$ is contained in the radical~$R_1$ of the ideal~$I_1$. \end{proposition}